 How to write a SOAP note

-Start by briefly summarizing the main presenting issues.
+Start your clinical note by briefly summarizing the main presenting issues.
 For example, “81-year-old male presenting with pneumonia.”
-Then use the SOAP method to write your note clearly and consistently.
+Then, use the SOAP method to write your notes clearly and consistently.

 SOAP stands for Subjective, Objective, Assessment, and Plan.
 It’s a helpful acronym for remembering the main elements of any clinical note.

 This section describes the patient’s story as you understand it.
 Providers typically use a narrative form to describe the patient’s chief complaints, including onset, chronology, quality, and severity.
-Document what the patient tells you about how they’re feeling and what happened, in their own words, using direct quotations as appropriate.
+Document what the patient tells you about how they feel and what happened, in their own words, using direct quotations as appropriate.

 The assessment is your primary medical diagnosis or an interpretation of what “S” and “O” mean.
 If someone has already made a diagnosis, comment on whether the patient is clinically improving or deteriorating.
 The assessment should summarize a complete list of diagnoses for hospitalized patients every 1-2 days.

 Document a precise treatment plan, meaning what happened as a result of you seeing the patient.
-The plan could include further investigations, referral procedures, and new medications or other prescribed therapies.
+The plan could include further investigations, referral procedures, new medications, or other prescribed therapies.

 Tips for better clinical documentation

-Every physician has encountered the SOAP method, which gives a basic format.
-But structuring your documentation this way doesn’t guarantee a perfect clinical note.
+While the SOAP method is a helpful starting format, structuring your documentation this way doesn’t guarantee a perfect clinical note.

 Here are some additional tips for excellent clinical documentation:

 - Make entries as soon as possible after providing care.
 Prompt documentation reduces the risk of forgetting key details.
-It also ensures other team members are aware of any changes to the patient’s condition or management plan.
+It also ensures other team members know about changes to the patient’s condition or management plan.
 While this isn’t always possible, do the best you can.
-If you’re consistently completing clinical notes long after patient visits, talk with your colleagues about how you might improve your documentation workflow.
+If you consistently complete clinical notes long after patient visits, talk with your colleagues about how to improve your documentation workflow.

 - Be thorough.
 Remember that the core purpose behind documentation is communication.
-Future readers may not have the context you have, so include all the essential details as clearly as possible.
+Future readers will have a different context than you have, so include all the essential details as clearly as possible.